HripsimeManukyan/HripsimeManukyan/README.md

-# 👋 Hi, I'm Hripsime | 🧪 Junior QA Engineer
+# 👋 Hi, I'm Hripsime | 🧪  QA Engineer

 Welcome to my GitHub!
-I'm a passionate **Junior QA Engineer** with hands-on experience in both **manual** and **automated testing**.
+I'm a passionate **QA Engineer** with hands-on experience in both **manual** and **automated testing**.
 I focus on building reliable, maintainable, and scalable test solutions to help ship high-quality software.

 ---